gabrielacrpacheco/Rainwater-harvesting-in-the-urban-context-considering-deep-uncertainties/README.md

 CODE 2: 1000 scenarios of deep uncertainty parameters - DUs (households users, discount rate, tariff and operating costs) are created using the LHS method;
   - Input data: minimum and maximum limits for each DU;

-CODE 3: Based on the input data, rainwater harvesting systems are evaluated through technical and economic indicators in the context of uncertainties for the users and the utility.
+CODE 3: Based on the input data, rainwater harvesting systems are evaluated through technical and economic indicators in the context of uncertainties for the users and the utility;

   - Input data:
       - File of 1000 rainfall regime scenarios (Code 1);
       - Files of 1000 scenarios of deep uncertainty parameters (Code 2);
-      - File with demand, number and characteristics of households, tank volume for each type of household, tank prices, tariff structure, cost per volume for the utility, sizing and economic parameters (csv format).
+      - File with demand, number and characteristics of households, tank volume for each type of household, tank prices, tariff structure, cost per volume for the utility, sizing and economic parameters (csv format);

   - Continuous simulation of the daily mass balance for the different categories of households;